soundpress/RulesOfNYC/docs/c04/index.rst

    (8) Copies of the Plan submitted by the ACCO shall be made available for public review by the CCPO, no later than October 1.

 (d) Determination and Approvals.
-Prior to issuing a solicitation for a multi-term contract, the ACCO, with the approval of the HHS Accelerator Director for those procurements procured pursuant to Section 3-16 of these Rules, shall make a determination that:
+Prior to issuing a solicitation for a multi-term contract, the ACCO, with the approval of the HHS Accelerator Director for those procurements procured pursuant to 9 RCNY § 3-16, shall make a determination that:

    (1) it is anticipated that the needs of the client population will continue beyond one year, and